eslamkhaled88/bikes-analysis-/README.md

 # Features
-datetime : date and time
+* datetime : date and time
-season :  There are 4 categories
+* season :  There are 4 categories
 Spring ,Summer ,Fall, Winter
-holiday: Weather the day is a holiday.
+* holiday: Weather the day is a holiday.
 0 : Not a Holiday
 1 : Holiday
-workingday
-weather
-temp
+* workingday: If the day is working.
+0 : Neither weekend nor holiday
+1 : Not a working day
+* weather  The weather on that particular day
+1 : Clear, Few clouds, Partly cloudy, Partly cloudy
+2 : Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist
+3 : Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds
+4 : Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog
+* temp: Temperature in Celsius
-humidity
+* humidity : (in Percentage)
-windspeed
+* windspeed : wind speed
-casual
-registered
+* casual: Count of casual users.
+Casual users are users who use the service occasionally or don't have a subscription to the service.
+*registered: Count of registered users.
+Registered users are those who register for an annual or 30-day membership and rent more frequently
-rented_bikes_count
+* rented_bikes_count
-Profit
+* Profit